tensorlayer/HyperPose/README.md

 data augmentation, training, and neural networks are most hard-coded.
 They are difficult to be customised for achieving the best performance in real-world applications.
 Necessary features such as embedded platform supports and parallel GPU training are missing as well.
-This motivates us to develop OpenPose-Plus, a real-time and flexible pose estimation framework that offers many powerful features:
+This motivates us to develop **OpenPose-Plus**, a high-performance yet flexible pose estimation framework that offers many powerful features:
 - Flexible combination of standard training dataset with your own custom labelled data.
 - Customisable data augmentation pipeline without compromising performance
 - Deployment on embedded platforms using TensorRT